CBD and South East Light Rail

-Each Light Rail service will be able to carry around 450 passengers, which is as many as up to nine standard buses.
-During peak hours, 13,500 commuters will be able to travel each hour using the Light Rail.
+Each light rail service can carry around 450 passengers, which is as many as up to nine standard buses.

-With Sydney’s population set to increase by another million over the next 10 years, transport capacity needs to grow and flex.
-Sydney’s Light rail program is part of a plan to modernise and extend a safe, sustainable and reliable way to move people between the places they live, work and relax.
+With Sydney’s population set to increase by another million people over the next 10 years, transport capacity needs to grow and flex.

 The CBD and South East Light Rail route

-The 12km route will feature 19 stops, extending from Circular Quay along George Street to Central Station, through Surry Hills to Moore Park precinct which includes Sydney Cricket Ground and Allianz Stadium.
-After this it will travel to Kensington and Kingsford via Anzac Parade, Alison Road and High Street to Randwick, taking in the race course, the University of NSW, and the Prince of Wales Hospital.
+The 12km route features 19 stops, extending from Circular Quay along George Street to Central Station, through Surry Hills to Moore Park precinct which includes Sydney Cricket Ground and Allianz Stadium.
+After this it travels to Kensington and Kingsford via Anzac Parade, and to Randwick via Alison Road and High Street, taking in the racecourse, the University of NSW, and the Prince of Wales Hospital.

 The CBD and South East Light Rail network diagram provides more detail for the route.

-Major civil construction on the CBD and South East Light Rail is complete across the alignment, with trams testing day and night between Circular Quay, Randwick and Kingsford.
+Major civil construction on the CBD and South East Light Rail is complete and passenger services are now running on both the L2 Randwick Line and the L3 Kingsford Line.